-A. The fee for an asbestos project monitor license shall be [\$25 \$35].
-The amount is based on the administrative costs of the asbestos licensing program.

-B. A completed application (as required in Part X, § 10.2 of these regulations) shall be accompanied by the required fees.
+- A. The fee for an asbestos project monitor license shall be [\$25 \$35] .
+The amount is based on the administrative costs of the asbestos licensing program. - B. A completed application (as required in Part X, § 10.2 of these regulations) shall be accompanied by the required fees.
 All checks or money orders shall be made payable to the Treasurer of Virginia.
-No application will be processed if it is not accompanied by the required fee.
+No application will be processed if it is not accompanied by the required fee. - C. All fees are not refundable.

-Monday, December 3, 1990 D. Receipt and deposit of fees submitted with the applications do not in any way indicate approval for licensure.
+D. Receipt and deposit of fees submitted with the applications do not in any way indicate approval for licensure.